Machine Learning

 where \(x_{i1}\) and \(x_{i2}\) are the coordinates of the two points in the \(i\)-th dimension.

-Part 3: Practice
+Part 3: Supervised Machine Learning

 import pandas as pd